Tinram/RND64/ReadMe.md

 Generate large files (4GB+, non-sparse) and large streams of random data (200GB+) at fast generation rates (stream output on Linux: ~8.5GB/sec vanilla i3 desktop, ~4.6GB/sec AWS microinstance).

 *What's the point of lumps of junk?*
-Uses can be: file hashing, integrity tests, benchmarking, system stress testing, and network speed tests.
+Uses can be: file hashing, integrity tests, SSD and system benchmarking, and network speed tests.

 A few Windows programs exist to create large files, and there are plenty of shell scripts using `dd` etc. I just needed something cross-platform with simple command-line options.